MaxStrange/AudioSegment/README.md

 The following is the list of items I plan on implementing.

-- Finish implementing auditory scene analysis
+- Finish implementing auditory scene analysis (a.k.a blind source separation)
+- Add voice-pass filtering and make voice activity detection better
+- Add language classification for English and Chinese (and show how to do it for other languages)
 - Optimize bottlenecks using Cython, C, or Rust
-- Add more examples to README
+- Add more examples to README (especially filterbank)
-- Better voice activity detection
 - Better tests and CI integration
 - Remove the SOX dependency